-Here's the stuff which CAN'T be changed via the reconciliation process, and is therefore not touched...yet.
-That is, these are changes which would either require 60 votes in the Senate or would require the GOP to kill the filibuster entirely to push through:
+Here's the stuff which supposedly can't be changed via the reconciliation process, and is therefore might not be touched...yet.
+That is, these are changes which would suppposedly either require 60 votes in the Senate or would require the GOP to kill the filibuster entirely to push through:

 Guaranteed issue (no pre-existing condition denials)

 Community rating (can't charge different people more for the same policy outside of a tight set of parameters)

 The ACA's preventative benefits (I'm not sure if this list changes, but I'd imagine not)